BlueCHP delivering new homes in the Hunter Valley

 The Hunter Residences Program will deliver 69 new homes for people with disabilities in NSW, helping to support people moving out of large residential institutions in the Hunter Valley.
 The new homes will provide community-based accommodation and appropriate supports, to ensure people get the best possible care in their new homes.

-It is the first project to be funded by the Specialist Disability Allowance, which is being made available under the National Disability Insurance Scheme.
+It is the first project to be supported by SDA (Specialist Disability Accommodation) funding, which is being made available under the National Disability Insurance Scheme.
 BlueCHP is partnering with Compass Housing and Lighthouse Infrastructure Fund, under the Home4Life consortium, which was selected by the NSW Government to deliver the project.

 Compass Housing will provide tenancy management services and Lighthouse Instructure Fund will finance the $170 million project.
 BlueCHP is currently the largest developer of SDA housing in Australia through the Home4Life joint venture.

 The Hunter Residences Program is a project of firsts.
 The first project under the NDIS to receive SDA payments and the first to attract investment from the Australian superannuation sector.

 All new Hunter Residences dwellings have been designed by expert architects for contemporary, community living and in accordance with the NDIS and NSW Government standards.
 All of the people living in the Hunter Residences and their families have participated in detailed planning to prepare to move into their new homes.
 An extensive consultation process was undertaken to ensure residents and their families needs were incorporated into the planning and redevelopment process.

 The project will also see a select tender process for a Supported Independent Living (SIL) provider, to ensure residents receive the best possible care in their new homes.
 BlueCHP is a not for profit registered Tier 1 Community Housing Provider (CHP) providing social, affordable and disability housing.